gocd/docs.go.cd/configuration/admin_add_stage.md

+---
+description: Add a new stage to an existing GoCD pipeline
+keywords: GoCD configuration, continuous delivery pipeline, CD pipeline, stages, jobs
+---

-#Add a new stage to an existing pipeline
+# Add a new stage to an existing GoCD pipeline

 Now that you have a pipeline with a single stage, lets add more stages to it.